-3 Practice Tips When Asserting Yourself in Any Situation
+3 Tips For Asserting Yourself in Any Situation

 Most of us would prefer not to be described as “mean” or “rude” by others.
 Sometimes, so much so, that it affects our ability to assert ourselves in an array of situations, whether it be in the workplace or social situations.
 It’s important to consider that an assertive interpersonal style of communication actually involves clearly expressing your opinions, feelings and preferences without violating the rights of others; sort of the opposite of being “mean” or “rude”.
 In fact, communicating assertively more often than not inspires positive outcomes rather than inciting conflict and misunderstandings.
 Below are three tips for being assertive in any situation.